Diesel Park West: Major record label years, 1988–1992

-With a big label now behind the band, they went into Olympic Studios in January 1988 to start work on their debut album.
+With a big label now behind the group, they went into Olympic Studios in January 1988 to start work on their debut album.
 With Chris Kimsey producing, the sessions were completed in May 1988.
 Soon after Salisbury was replaced by Rich Barton.

 Their second single, "Jackie's Still Sad" was released in October 1988, metaphorically incorporating the life of Jackie Onassis, and although it failed to chart, it gained a number of positive reviews, including 'single of the week' in Record Mirror.
 The album, Shakespeare Alabama, was released on 30 January 1989, and was well received in the music press, but the album only reached No. 55 in the UK Albums Chart.
 To coincide with the album release, the band supported Big Country on tour, and then followed that up with a headlining tour of their own.
 "Like Princes Do" was released as the third single from the album.

-After the release of a reworked "When the Hoodoo Comes" in August 1989, the band fell quiet and it would be over a year after The Hoodoo EP before their next release – an album of b-sides, covers and outtakes, entitled Flipped.
+After the release of a reworked "When the Hoodoo Comes" in August 1989, the group fell quiet and it would be over a year after The Hoodoo EP before their next release – an album of b-sides, covers and outtakes, entitled Flipped.

 During this time Smith departed the band, and they eventually went to record their second album without a full-time drummer (although Manu Katche drummed on several songs on the album).
 In September 1990, they went to Belgium to work with Laurie Latham, using a drum machine on many tracks.
 Recording was finished in early 1991, however release of the album was delayed several times by EMI.
 A new single, "Walk With the Mountain", was scheduled to be released in September 1991 and a video was recorded in America, however EMI cancelled the release.
 The eventual lead single, "Fall to Love", was released early the following year, reaching No. 48 in the UK singles chart in January 1992.
 Their album, Decency, was released on 3 February 1992, and peaked at No. 57 in the UK Albums Chart.
-On the supporting tour, Dave Anderson joined the band full-time on drums.
+On the supporting tour, Dave Anderson joined the group full-time on drums.
 "Boy on Top of the News", a song inspired by Brian Jones was released as the second single from the album and reached No. 58 on the singles chart.

 In September 1992, a cover of The Beach Boys, "God Only Knows" was released as a single in various formats, each with a number of other cover versions including Moby Grape's "Bitter Wind", the Beatles' "While My Guitar Gently Weeps", and the Rolling Stones' "Tumbling Dice".

 In 2016, Strata Books published a memoir on its website written by John Butler about Shakespeare Alabama in which he discusses the band's struggles to secure their record deal, the creative challenges they faced in the recording studio and the aftermath of the album's release.